tacman/mailtrap/sfcasts/production-sending-mailtrap.md

 ```

 After this is installed, check your IDE.
 In `.env`, the recipe
 added some `MAILER_DSN` stubs.
-We can get the real DSN values from Mailtrap
+We can get the real DSN values from Mailtrap,
 but first, we need to do some setup.

 ## Sending Domain